hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 Turn in your milestone 1 submission by pushing your code and applying a [tag](#for-milestone-1).

 #### Grading:
-This milestone is worth 16 points (about 10% of the total homework grade) based on whether your create, login, and search methods pass the provided test cases.
+This milestone is worth 50 points (25% of the total homework grade), based on whether your create, login, and search methods pass the provided test cases.

 ## Milestone 2: